 There are many reasons a brand should consider rebranding, whether you want to align your brand with new trends or your brand no longer represents the business model you follow.
 You may also face competition from other brands, and rebranding might help you gain traction.
 It may be necessary to rebrand some food brands if their original branding isn’t flexible enough to accommodate new products under the brand name.
 Additionally, rebranding is often considered when sales decline and products aren’t stocked as well as they once were.

-Whatever is your case, doing a rebranding your company could be the solution to your problem.
+Whatever your case is, rebranding your company could be a solution to your problems.